Timothy Tennyson

 Biography

 Tim is a Ph.D. candidate in political science at the University of Wisconsin-Madison.
 His research centers on civic education and citizenship in the history of political thought and contemporary political theory.
-In particular, he is interested in the pedagogical, moral, and political assumptions that inform past and present conceptions of the scope and function of civic education in liberal-democratic states.
+In particular, he is interested in the pedagogical, moral, and political assumptions that inform past and present conceptions of civic education in liberal-democratic states.
 While he is trained in political theory and the history of political thought, his research is interdisciplinary and engages with questions relevant to a broad audience concerned with the conceptual underpinnings of liberal-democratic citizenship.
 Tim’s work has been published in the History of Political Thought and the European Journal of Political Theory.

 Tim graduated from Carthage College with a B.A. (summa cum laude) in Political Science in 2017.
 He also spent a year (2017-2018) teaching English and Western Culture at the Foreign Business and Trade College of Chongqing Normal University in China.